hundredrab/MusicUtils/README.md

 You may also replace a song title by it's incomplete lyrics, and in most cases, it should work just fine.

-In case of weird happenings, remember that the first result on Youtube is what is downloaded.
+In case of weird results, remember that the first result on Youtube is what is downloaded.

 ## Manual installation of the project